-Epstein was the managing partner of a Joint-Venture with GRAEF Engineering and Baxter+Woodman, to provide Phase II engineering services for improvements and to convert the existing freeway to a toll road, along the Elgin O’Hare Expressway Illinois Route 390 from US 20 (Lake Street) to Meacham Medinah Road.
+Epstein provide Phase II engineering services for improvements and conversions to the existing freeway to a toll road along the Elgin O'Hare Expressway Illinois Route 390 from US 20 (Lake Street) to Meacham Medinah Road.

 The project was performed on an aggressive schedule with a December 2012 notice to proceed and the first two contracts for noise wall advertised on April 18, 2013.
 In order to enhance team communication, coordination and quality while meeting the aggressive schedule a team center was established at Epstein's offices.

 Epstein's responsibilities included overall management of the contract and team, lead engineering on the geometry and roadway component, support of structural engineering, support of local roads improvements, and highway signage.

 Epstein served as the managing partner of this Joint-Venture with GRAEF Engineering and Baxter+Woodman.